efrahim20319/Chess-Game/README.md

 live-server
 ```

-Hope you have fun playing and if you have some tips to improve, you can text my via instagram :)
+Hope you have fun playing it, and if you have some tips to help me improve this game, feel free to text my via instagram @whoisefrahim :)